Vladas Nagevičius: Interwar Lithuania

 In 1918, after returning to Lithuania, Nagevičius joined the Lithuanian Armed Forces as a volunteer.
 He actively participated in the creation of the Lithuanian Armed Forces.
 In 1918–1940, he was Chief of the Army Sanitary Service.
 He founded the Sanitary Non-commissioned Officers School, the Higher Military Sanitation Courses, and the Officers' Club.
 He participated in international military medicine congresses.
 In 1920, for merits in creating the Lithuanian Armed Forces, he received the homestead of Babtynas Manor with 20 hectares of land.
 He named the manor Žemaitkiemis and established an exemplary farm known for breeding horses.
 In the Polonized Babtai District, he cherished Lithuanian national traditions and organized celebrations of Joninės every year, which were attended by Kaunas' intelligentsia and state leaders.

 Nagevičius conducted research of the prehistory of Lithuania.
 In 1919, he became a member of the State Commission on Archeology.
 He participated in the Second Baltic Congress of Archaeologists (1932), 1st and 2nd International Congresses of Archaeologists (1932, 1936).
 In 1921, he founded the Vytautas the Great War Museum and a memorial garden near it which he headed until 1940 and in 1941–1944.

 In 1931–34, he researched the hillforts of Apuolė and Įpiltis, as well as the cemetery of Apuolė.
 He read a report on the results of the research of the Pryšmančiai cemetery in Riga, and on the research of Apuolė in London.
 In 1935, he published a book Mūsų pajūrio medžiaginė kultūra VIII–XIII amžiuje (Material Culture of Our Coast in the 8–13th Centuries).
 In 1933, he became a correspondent member of the Latvian Academy of Sciences.
 In 1933, he gave a lecture on the prehistory of Lithuania at the Society of Historians and Archaeologists in Stockholm.

 He was one of the founders of the Lithuanian Seamen's Union in 1923 and of a committee to assist the war invalids in 1924.
 He not only cared of the treatment of the wounded soldiers and their orthotics, but also set up workshops where they could learn crafts.
 Moreover, he assembled a brass band and the honorary guard of the War Museum from the war invalids.
 Under his care in 1925, the Women's Association of Officers' Families of Duchess Birutė was created.
+Nagevičius was the head of the Lithuanian Army Medical Corps.

 In Kaunas, he married Veronika Baronaitė and they adopted Leonas Nagevičius, his cousin's son.
 On 30 July 1940, he dropped Polish suffix from his last name and became known as Vladas Nagius.